RyanSnodgrass/notredame_club_membership_app/README.md

 And the error went away!
 Problem solved!

 ###User Permissions
 For a little bit extra I just want a simple check that only the user that started the club may edit and add members.
-Normally I would use a foriegn key with a `belongs_to :user` but, that might not work as I'm already associating users with memberships.
+Normally I would use a `foriegn_key` with a `belongs_to :user` but, that might not work as I'm already associating users with memberships.
 Instead I'll have a column `created_by` with foriegn keys and upon club creation save the `current_user.id` in the column.
 Reference that when checking whether `current_user.id == @club.created_by`.
-I've used the CanCanCan gem before with awesome results but, in this case I feel it would be a little bit of over-kill when in about 3 seconds I can just write a little bit of logic to check user permissions.
+I've used the CanCanCan gem before with awesome results, but in this case I feel it would be a little bit of over-kill when in about 3 seconds I can just write a little bit of logic to check user permissions.

 First thing, I need to add a 'created_by' column in the club table.
 ```
 rails g migration AddCreatedByToClubs created_by:integer
 ```
-This creates a migration file and auto generates the add column with what I want in it.
+This creates a migration file and auto generates the `add_column` with what I want in it.
 Always check anyways and make sure it generated your migration file correctly.
 ```ruby
 class AddCreatedByToClubs < ActiveRecord::Migration
   def change